The Best Book I Read This Month: The Frozen River by Ariel Lawhon

 Duncan

 Today would have been Duncan’s 16th birthday.
 When I adopted him in 2016, I asked him to give me eight years.
-He gave me eight years and one month.
+He gave me eight years and two months.

 Duncan passed away suddenly and unexpectedly on May 26th.
 He collapsed and was gone in minutes.
 I was not prepared.